Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Limesurvey-Pdf-Email-Resultscreen-Plugin (bèta)

+twigbranch incorporate twig as templating engine

 A flexible limesurvey pdf, email and resultscreen creator

 # Overview

 This is a limesurvey plugin to create a downloadable pdf, send this pdf as an attachment with an email and show survey results after a respondent completes a survey on the completed page.

-Dependencies: Composer, Phantomjs, h2p, swiftmailer
+Dependencies: Composer, Phantomjs, h2p, swiftmailer, twig

 You have to pass variables by creating a markerquestion are of type 'equation type' and name it 'variablemarker'.
 You also have to provide templates (html/javascript/css) and upload them to a folder.
 In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen).